Quantization Meets Projection: A Happy Marriage for Approximate k-Nearest Neighbor Search: Problem Analysis and Observation

+To benefit from the significant space reduction offered by quantization methods while overcoming the limitation of a fixed compression ratio, we present the following observation that motivates the development of our new approach.

-\stitle{Data Distribution Analysis.} We start our analysis with the vector data managed by vector databases.
-Existing vector data often consists of high-dimensional embeddings of audio, images, and text obtained using neural networks, typically exceeding 1000 dimensions.
-We found that after applying PCA, \textbf{the variance of the vector data follows a long-tailed distribution}.
+\stitle{Variance Distribution Analysis.} We begin our analysis with vector data held in vector databases.
+These data typically comprise high-dimensional embeddings---often exceeding 1,000 dimensions---derived from neural networks for audio, image, and text representations.
+After applying PCA, we observe that the \textbf{variance distribution of the vector data exhibits a long-tailed pattern.}

-\begin{exmp} As illustrated in Fig.~\ref{fig:vec_var_3}, with data generated by the OpenAI-1536 text embedding model, the first 512 dimensions after PCA capture almost 90\% of the variance, while the residual dimensions, nearly 1000, capture only about 10\% of the variance.
-Other types of embeddings exhibit the same phenomenon, as the image embeddings from the Deep dataset and audio embeddings from the Msong dataset, after PCA rotation, only 128 dimensions are needed to retain 90\% of the variance from the original data. \end{exmp}
+\begin{exmp} We present the observation in Fig.~\ref{fig:vec_var_3}.
+After applying PCA to the text embeddings generated by the OpenAI-1536 model, we observe that the first 512 dimensions capture nearly 90\% of the total variance, while the remaining 1000 dimensions account for only 10\%.
+A similar trend is observed in other data: for image embeddings from the DEEP dataset, only 128 PCA dimensions are sufficient to retain 90\% of all the variance. \end{exmp}

-From an information theory perspective, greater variance in each dimension implies more information.
-This also means that only a few dimensions are needed to retain the majority of the information on the original vector.
-Analyzing from the error perspective, the smaller the variance in the residual dimensions, the smaller the mean squared error (MSE) when projecting to lower dimensions.
-Therefore, due to the lesser information and potentially smaller errors in the residual dimensions, we can consider discarding them during quantization.

-\stitle{Distance Computation Analysis.} We then consider distance computation and correction techniques for quantization.
-Generally, for lower-dimensional data, such as the 128-dimensional Sift1B dataset which is stored as uint8, the cost of such distance computation consists of a smaller portion of the overall time cost compared to high-dimensional vector data over 1000 dimensions with float32 format.
-At the same time, according to recent datasets~\cite{ExRaBitQ-arxiv-2024} and the latest AI embedding models~\cite{OpenAI-WSDM-2024}, the data generated is basically thousands of dimensions, which makes distance calculation account for a larger proportion of AKNN searches.

-However, the distance correction of highly accurate quantization \textbf{only requires a small number of precise distance computations with error bounds}.
-For example, in the GIST dataset, the RabitQ with IVF index requires only about 1\% of distance computation to be precise under a 95\% recall target, averaging around 200 exact distance computations per query, which is much smaller than the range required by the re-ranking method at the same level of precision.